kylerbrown/bark/README.md

 # Bark
 [![Build Status](https://travis-ci.org/kylerbrown/bark.svg?branch=master)](https://travis-ci.org/kylerbrown/bark)

 What is Bark?
-Bark is the outer layer of [ARF](https://github.com/melizalab/arf) combined with an implementation that attempts to adhere to the unix philosophy.
+Bark is the fibrous outer layer of [ARF](https://github.com/melizalab/arf) combined with an implementation that attempts to adhere to the unix philosophy.

 The elements of a Bark tree: